-These algorithms are obtained as special implementations of an algorithm that works for the general problem setting under certain assumptions.
-We assume that the functions are represented by oracles (the specific details are provided later), and two further black-box oracles are provided.
-We give a strongly polynomial algorithm in the sense that it uses only basic arithmetic operations and oracle calls; the total number of these operations is polynomial in n and m.
-We then verify our assumptions for convex quadratic objectives and the Fisher markets and show that we can obtain strongly polynomial algorithms for these problems.
+These algorithms are obtained as special cases of an algorithm that works for the general problem setting under certain assumptions.
+We assume that the functions are represented by oracles (we provide the specific details later), and further we are provided two black-box subroutines.
+We give a strongly polynomial algorithm in the sense that it uses only basic arithmetic operations, oracle calls and subroutine calls; the total number of these operations is polynomial in n and m.
+We then verify our assumptions for convex quadratic objectives and the Fisher markets, and show that we can obtain strongly polynomial algorithms for these problems in the first sense.